mendix/docs/content/howto8/mobile/setting-up-google-firebase-cloud-messaging-server.md

 	{{% image_container width="350" %}}![](attachments/push_notifications_cloud_messaging.png){{% /image_container %}}

-1. On this tab, upload either your APNs key or your APNs certificate(s).
-For more information on APN SSL certificates, see [How to Set up the Apple Push Notification Server](setting-up-apple-push-notification-server).
+1. On this tab, upload either your APNs key or your APNs certificate(s) as configured in your [Apple Developer account](https://developer.apple.com).

 ## 6 Setting Up a Service Account {#setting-up-a-service-account}